Hackerman342/Hackerman342.github.io/experience.md

 *Jul 2021 - Sep 2021* <br>
 [Team CoSTAR](https://costar.jpl.nasa.gov/) <br>

- * Hardware/software integration, simulation, and field testing of UAVs for underground search and rescue missions
+ * Integrated subterranean UAV hardware and software systems and performed field testing for underground search and rescue missions as part of the DARPA SubT Challenge drone team
- * Integration and tuning of deep learning-based object detection and positioning pipeline for subterranean UAVs
+ * Integrated and tuned the deep learning-based object detection and positioning pipeline for subterranean UAVs

 **Software Intern – Robotic Perception Systems** <br>
 *May 2021 – Jul 2021* <br>